-I enjoyed this dessert while growing up in Jamaica.
+I enjoyed sweet potato pudding while growing up in Jamaica.
 It is easy to make, using a food processor or a blender.
 I must say it wasn’t as easy to make when I was growing up, but it was such a delight to eat and an appreciation of my mother’s labor of love that brings back warm memories!

 In Jamaica, this style of baking is called, “hell a top, hell a bottom and hallelujah in the middle” The results would be a decadent pudding perfectly baked with a sweet custard top.